raspiblitz/raspiblitz/FAQ.md

 - Some Routers have `IP Isolation` switched on - not allowing two devices to connect

 If you've checked those and SSH is still not working: Join the conversation on [GitHub Issue #420](https://github.com/rootzoll/raspiblitz/issues/420).

+## How to SSH over Tor?

+SSH is already encrypted, why would I want to use it with Tor?
+* Remote access when away from LAN.
+* Anonymized access - Someone sniffing the traffic don't know where the server you are establishing a connection is, not the server side knows where the client is.

+Create Hidden Service:
+`bash /home/admin/config.scripts/internet.hiddenservice.sh ssh 22 22`

+SSH over Tor:
+`torsocks ssh admin@HiddenServiceAddress.onion`

+Get the address:
+`sudo cat /mnt/hdd/tor/ssh/hostname`

 ## How to setup port-forwarding with a SSH tunnel?